liminghu/informer/README.md

-\# informer ¨C Anything about general Transformer!
+\# informer: Anything about general Transformer!

 This repository will review and be tutoring transformer for time series (classification, regression), computer vision and NLP.